At a glance

 Greenhouse gases are released mainly through the use of fossil fuels such as coal and petroleum.
 Industrial processes and livestock farming are also relevant emission sources.
 Rising levels of greenhouse gases warm the earth's atmosphere, leading to climate change.
 Global warming has diverse negative impacts such as rising sea levels, increased risks of flooding, drought and other extreme weather events.

 Thus at the 2015 Climate Summit in Paris the international community agreed to limit the temperature increase to 1.5 °C where possible and to keep it below 2 °C. This can only be achieved if global greenhouse gas emissions are rapidly reduced.

 Assessing the development

-Greenhouse gas emissions in Germany have been falling since 1990: from 1,251 million tonnes of CO2 equivalents in 1990 to 906 million tonnes in 2016 – one of the lowest values since 1990.
+Greenhouse gas emissions in Germany have been decreasing since 1990: from 1,251 million tonnes of CO2 equivalents in 1990 to 907 million tonnes in 2017 – one of the lowest values since 1990.
 This amounts to a decline of 28 %.
-Despite the low value of the crisis year 2009, the indicator follows a long-term downtrend.
-In recent years, however, the trend has stagnated and rose slightly again.
-In this period the trend is roughly following the weather and the economic activity.
+Excluding the low value in the crisis year 2009, the indicator follows a long-term downward trend.
+In recent years, however, the trend has stagnated and has recently risen again slightly.
+Fluctuations during this period were mainly due to the weather and the economic situation.

-The indicator is based on the National Greenhouse Gas Inventory 1990 – 2015.
-The calculation method is described in the latest inventory report (UBA 2017).
+The indicator is based on the National Greenhouse Gas Inventory 1990 - 2017.
+The calculation method is described in the latest inventory report (UBA 2019).
 Emissions of all greenhouse gases governed by the Kyoto Protocol (e.g. carbon dioxide, methane) are compiled in a standardised format.
 Since the different gases have different impacts on the climate, their effect is expressed in terms of the effect of carbon dioxide (CO2 equivalents).
-The indicator value for 2016 is based on a preliminary calculation of the German Environment Agency (UBA 2017).